 Yes, back in Brussels, first on today’s agenda was none other than a chocolate making workshop, set in a rather unassuming building between the Grand Place and the Midi-Zuid train station.
-Once there, our small group of six got to work making first pralines, and then what the workshop instructors referred to as “Plan B” – simple flat non-uniform chocolates decorated with various fruits and nuts.
+Once there, our small group of six got to work making first pralines, and then what the workshop instructors referred to as “Plan B” – simple, flat, non-uniform chocolates decorated with various fruits and nuts.
 That way, even if the trickier praline failed, you had something to take home.
-Thankfully, everyone successfully ended up with pralines, so it was all good.
+Thankfully, everyone successfully ended up with pralines, so it was all good, but that safety net was a nice touch.

 I booked this experience through GetYourGuide for a rather hefty €35, though you can also book on through most other booking agents too.
-It may seem pricey, but remember, they’re providing not only their time, knowledge and friendliness, but also all the equipment and ingredients, plus a homemade hot chocolate at the end, so I would still definitely recommend.
+It may seem pricey, but remember, they’re providing not only their time, knowledge and friendliness, but also all the equipment and ingredients you’ll need, plus a homemade hot chocolate at the end, so I would still definitely recommend it.
 And if you drink spirits, you can easy spend that kind of money in a bar here…

 Fun fact: Pralines originally came about when a man called Neuhaus decided to hide his children’s medicine within chocolate so they would take it.
 It worked, and so why couldn’t it work for other fillings…?